 The first time you use MS Access to access QuickBooks, it will ask you to grant permission for this application:

-Once the connection is built, Access will return a list of available tables in Select Tables window.
-Please select tables you want to extract data from.
+Once the connection is built, Access will return a list of available tables in the Select Tables window.
+Please, select the tables you want to extract data from.
 Multiple Selection is available.

 If the Import/Linking works without any problems, you will see linked tables been created in the table list of MS Access:

-FYI, linked table is always in sync with QuickBooks Data, so you cannot add or delete any columns in this table.
-But you can directly modify the data in linked table, QODBC will automatically update the modification to QuickBooks.
+The linked table is always in sync with QuickBooks Data, so you cannot add or delete any columns in this table.
+But you can directly modify the data in the linked table.
+QODBC will automatically update the modification to QuickBooks.

-Note: In the case where you run across an application which is not fully ODBC compatible, often times they do support getting data from Access tables.
-To make this application work with QuickBooks tables, you can run the Microsoft Access setup as shown above.
-Then have this application use the MS Access ODBC driver to talk to the Access database, which you created, which was linked to QuickBooks tables.
+Note: When you run an application that is not fully ODBC compatible, they often support getting data from Access tables.
+To make this application work with QuickBooks tables, you can run the Microsoft Access setup, as shown above.
+Then have this application use the MS Access ODBC driver to talk to the Access database you created, which was linked to QuickBooks tables.
 This middleware approach allows us to support nearly any application, even if not fully ODBC compliant.

-Please refer: How to use MS Access as Middleware with QODBC for using MS Access as Middleware.
+Please refer: To how to use MS Access as Middleware with QODBC for using MS Access as Middleware.

-If you want to import table in MS Access, then you have to select Import the source data into a new table in the current database option instead of Link to the data source by creating a linked table & repeat above steps: this option will directly extract tables into Access DataBase, you can view and edit these tables, but all modification will not be uploaded unless you build another query to do so.
+Suppose you want to import a table in MS Access.
+In that case, you have to select Import the source data into a new table in the current database option instead of linking to the data source by creating a linked table & repeat the above steps: this option will directly extract tables into Access Database, you can view and edit these tables, but all modification will not be uploaded unless you build another query to do so.